NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents

-For multi-turn probing, we use the CMPL benchmark~\cite{das2025disclosureauditsllmagents}, using the framework provided therein to generate 20 adversarial and benign prompt trajectories with 20 turns of conversation each (for a total of 800 conversation turns) employing a 50:50 train-test split for the Insurance and Scheduling scenarios.
+For multi-turn probing, we use the CMPL benchmark~\cite{das2025jailbreakingauditingcontextualprivacy}, using the framework provided therein to generate 40 adversarial and benign prompt trajectories with 20 turns of conversation each (for a total of 800 conversation turns) employing a 50:50 train-test split for the Insurance and Scheduling scenarios.
 To further explore a more challenging setting, we use the Fractured SORRY-Bench \cite{priyanshu2024fracturedsorrybenchframeworkrevealingattacks}, a benchmark with mosaic attacks derived from the single-turn SORRY-Bench attacks \cite{xie2024sorrybenchsystematicallyevaluatinglarge}, using 450 attack and benign trajectories each with a 60:40 train-test split.
 Additionally, to test if multi-turn \methodname{} probes can defend against adversaries employing a different attack style, we also provide results stress-testing agents equipped with probes trained on CMPL attacks against a live adversary that mounts the multi-turn Crescendo attack~\cite{russinovich2024greatwritearticlethat} (employing \text{GPT 4o Mini}).

-\textbf{Baselines.} We compare our method against key baselines: the state-of-the-art contextual privacy baseline from Abdelnabi et al~\cite{abdelnabi2025firewallssecuredynamicllm} (agentic network firewalls), Llama Guard 4~\cite{inan2023llamaguardllmbasedinputoutput} (an LLM-based input-output guardrail which includes privacy violation as a hazard category), and SAE-based filters.
+\textbf{Baselines.} We compare our method against key input filter baselines: the state-of-the-art contextual privacy baseline from \cite{abdelnabi2025firewallssecuredynamicllm} (agentic network firewalls), Llama Guard 4~\cite{inan2023llamaguardllmbasedinputoutput} (an LLM-based input-output guardrail which includes privacy violation as a hazard category), and SAE-based filters.
 We adapt the former two pre-existing baselines faithfully to the settings used in these works, providing them with contextual privacy directives, scenario descriptions, and/or prior conversation logs.
 While other recent work also proposes output filters, output sanitizers and data minimizers~\cite{xie_priguardagent_2026, noauthor_introducing_2026, wang-etal-2025-privacyinaction, bagdasaryan2024air}, they are not input filters and therefore do not adhere to the setting and scope of this work and stated adversarial goals.
 Therefore, we do not employ them as baselines to maintain parity of comparison (see \Cref{app:nonbaselinediscussion}).

 \textbf{Threshold Selection.} By default, we employ $5$-fold cross validation with $20\%$ of the training data held out for validation in each fold, unless otherwise specified.
 While training multi-turn \methodname{} probes, both the best performing model layer and the threshold to use are selected using this $5$-fold cross validation procedure.